 Increase Decision-Making Momentum Through Data — with 5 Analyses to Try.

 As a product leader, you have one of the best jobs in the world.
 And why’s that?
 You’re responsible for turning ideas into tangible value.
-To get from points A to Z, you need to flex a lot of cognitive muscles — and that’s exciting because every day has the potential to introduce new curveballs.
-These curveballs can be especially tough for organizations operating in uncertain, unpredictable times — particularly if your team is working remotely for the first time.
+To get from points A to Z, you need to flex a lot of cognitive muscles and draw from your product manager skills — and that’s exciting because every day has the potential to introduce new roadmaps.
+These product roadmaps can be especially tough for organizations operating in uncertain, unpredictable times — particularly if you and your product team are working remotely for the first time.

-From conducting customer interviews and user testing to performing market assessments, allocating resources, prioritizing features, and revenue modelling, you have the opportunity to create a ripple effect inside and outside of your organization.
-It’s your insight that has the potential to ensure your organization maintains a steady operational ship, despite any unforeseen challenges.
+From conducting customer interviews and user testing to performing market assessments, allocating resources, prioritizing features, adjusting pricing, and revenue modelling, you have the opportunity to create a ripple effect inside and outside of your organization.
+It’s your product manager skills that have the potential to ensure your organization maintains a steady operational ship, despite any unforeseen challenges.

 But there’s the flip side to the positive aspects of your role (isn’t there always?) — the biggest being that your entire organization relies upon you to make the best possible judgment calls.
-More often than not, you need to make perfect decisions with imperfect data.
+More often than not, you need to make perfect decisions with imperfect data and metrics.
 How do you effectively balance that tightrope walk of art and science?
 How do you make decisions at faster speeds, during a time when uncertainty is the new normal?
-This approach requires a mix of strategic thinking, qualitative insights, and quantitative analyses.
+This approach requires a mix of strategic thinking and prioritization, qualitative insights, and quantitative analyses.

 Here’s What Makes a Stand-Out Product Manager